ssfsx17/sky-islands/core.md

 **Song of Marching**:

 - Affects yourself and all allies.
-- Mapless: Gain 1 additional Maneuver per Move Action.
+- Mapless: The targeted people gain 1 additional Maneuver per Move Action.
 - Affected people under the effect of Shield Wall or Spear Wall gain 5 additional feet of horizontal movement per Move Action.

 **Song of Perception**: